Ovarian Cancer

 How is ovarian cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history and symptoms.
 You will also undergo a physical exam, including a pelvic exam.
-Often, a blood test, called a CA-125, will be obtained.

-- Pelvic ultrasound: uses sound waves to produce pictures of the structures and organs in the pelvis and can help identify ovarian or uterine cancers.
+- Pelvic ultrasound uses sound waves to produce pictures of the structures and organs in the pelvis and can help identify ovarian or uterine cancers.
 In transvaginal ultrasound, a probe is inserted into the vagina for a better view of the uterus and ovaries.

 If cancer has been detected, imaging is often useful to determine the extent of the tumor in the abdomen and if the cancer has spread.
-The following imaging tests may be performed to help stage the disease:
+The following imaging or invasive tests may be performed to help stage the disease:

 How is ovarian cancer treated?